nyinyithann/SeqJS/api.md

 console.log(Seq.range(-1, -2, -5).toArray());
 // => [-1]
 ```
-<hr style="border:2px solid gray"> </hr>
 <h3> reduce(reducer) ⇒ Any </h3>
 The method executes the provided reducer function on each element of the sequence, resulting in single output value.

 **Returns**: A single value that results from reduction.
 **Throws**:

-- <code>TypeError</code> If the source sequence is null or undefined; or reducer is not a function or a generator function; or when the source sequence is empty and initial value is not provided.
+- <code>TypeError</code> If the source sequence is null or undefined when invoke via call/apply/bind; or reducer is a generator function or not a function; or when the source sequence is empty and initial value is not provided.

 | Param | Type | Description |